Frequently Asked Questions About Family Dispute Resolution (FDR)

 Parenting FDR may similarly be conducted at a table, or it may be in a more ‘casual’ setting with comfortable chairs around a coffee table.

 The venue may be at the offices of the solicitor acting for one of the parties (if both parties agree to this) or in a neutral place.
 The venue may need to be hired for the occasion.

-The venue used will have at least one extra meeting room so that the parties may have private discussions away from each other.
+The venue used will have at least one extra meeting room so that the FDRP may have private discussions with each party or the parties may have private discussions with their respective support people.

 If you have a question or concern that is not adequately addressed above, please complete the Contact Form.